 9 out of 10 people in the U.S. take a medication during pregnancy.
-Yet most medications don’t have enough information about their safety when used in pregnancy.
+Yet most medications don’t have enough information about their use in pregnancy.
 With your participation in our observational research studies, we can provide the information that people and health providers need to make informed treatment decisions.

 “Every person deserves to know if their health conditions or the medication they need to take could affect their baby during pregnancy.
 We are committed to bringing you better information for healthier outcomes.”

 – Christina Chambers, PhD, MPH